ofloveandhate/markdown2canvas/README.md

 * I have content in my course in four blocks, and want a different header for each block.
 But, copypasta for that header content sucks (avoid repitition is a key tenet of programming).
 So, I'd rather specify a "style" for the four blocks, and make the pages refer to the styles.
 * I use Droplets from UWEX, and don't want to have to put that code in *every single page*.
 I'd rather put it one place (or, at least, only a few places).
 So the html code that brings in Droplets lives in a header/footer html code file.

-### Style basics

-Put your "style" folders in a folder in your course.
-In my DS150 course, I have the following structure:

-* `_styles/`
-  * `/generic.style`
-  * `/assignments.style`

-And in the `meta.json` file for the pages / assignments, I simply have to put the record `"style":"_styles/generic.style"` or whatever.

-As of July 2022, there is no default style -- if a page doesn't list a style, it gets no style.

-### Additional notes about styles:

-The folder for each style should have the following four files:
-* `header.html`
-* `header.md`
-* `footer.md`
-* `footer.html`

-They'll get concatenated around `source.md` in that order.
-HTML around markdown, and header/footer around source.

-If you want to use images in your header/footer, put them in the markdown part (even if they appear in html tags), and use the text `$PATHTOMD2CANVASSTYLEFILE` before typing the name of the file, so that its filepath gets listed correctly.
-(This happens via a simple string replacement)

 ## Assignments

-### Possible Upload Types

-In the `meta.json` file for an assignment, the submission type is encoded by a line that looks like the following.
+Reduce your mental load by specify possible upload types in the `meta.json` file for an assignment.
+The submission type is encoded by a line that looks like the following.

 ```
 "submission_types":['online_text_entry', 'online_url', 'media_recording', 'online_upload']